paritosh9/food_app/README.md

 8. Visit the demo page at:
    http://localhost:10000/demo.html

-The first 6 steps are needed the first time.
+The first 6 steps are needed only the first time.

 # Important